About Osteopathy

 What is Osteopathy?

 The term osteopathy is a misnomer; in medical terms Osteo = bones and Path = disease.
-Therefore, osteopaths treat diseases of bones, right?
+Many people are consequently led to believe that osteopaths treat diseases of bones.
 This could not be further from the truth!

-Physical treatment is directed towards the areas considered to be significant in each individual patients’ condition.
-It varies between people because everyone is different, and each presentation of a condition is different; some patients respond well to gentle treatment, whereas others will do better with stronger techniques.
-The advantage is that osteopaths have a wide variety of techniques to accommodate a great number of patients and their requirements.
+Physical treatment is directed towards the areas considered to be significant in each individual's condition.
+It varies between people because everyone is different, and each presentation of a condition is different; some people respond well to gentle treatment, whereas others will do better with stronger techniques.
+The advantage is that osteopaths have a wide variety of techniques to accommodate a great number of clients and their requirements.

-As part of the whole person approach to health, Osteopaths may also provide a management plan; suggesting postural and lifestyle adjustments, how to manage current symptoms and prevention strategies once you’re back on track.
+As part of the whole person approach to health, Osteopaths will also provide a management plan; suggesting postural and lifestyle adjustments, how to manage current symptoms and prevention strategies once you’re back on track.
+To quote a popular cliché "Prevention is better than cure!"

 How are Osteopaths trained?

-Osteopaths complete a 5-year university degree, work in the university clinic as part of their training, and complete over 100 external practical hours before commencing work within an osteopathic clinic.
+Osteopaths complete a university degree, work in the university clinic as part of their training and complete hours of external practical placements before commencing work within an osteopathic clinic.
 They are registered by the Australian Health Practitioners Regulation Agency (AHPRA) and conform with their code of practice and regulation standards - including consent, scope of practice, advertising, and continual professional development requirements.

 • Lower back pain, disc injuries, sciatica